Concussion is a mild traumatic brain injury that can happen after a blow to the head or a sudden, severe jolt.

 Children often fall and bang their heads, especially toddlers.
 A baby is less likely to hit their head as they can't walk and therefore don't topple over; if a baby has a minor head injury the possibility of it not being accidental has to be considered.

-An infant with concussion will have similar symptoms to an adult but will not be able tell you about them.
+An infant with concussion will have similar symptoms to an adult but will not be able to tell anyone about them.
 Instead they may be a bit grumpy and sleepier than normal - it is common for them to want to sleep for a while after a bang to the head.
 This is quite normal but they should wake up completely after a nap.
-If you are worried that they are drowsy then wake them up after an hour or so.
+If they appear drowsy then they should be woken up after an hour or so.

 See below for concussion red flag symptoms in children.

-Anyone who has had a head injury, however minor, does need keeping an eye on for the first couple of days.
+Anyone who has had a head injury, however minor, does need monitoring for the first couple of days.
 This is because what might at first have seemed to be just symptoms of concussion could also be symptoms of a more serious problem, such as bleeding into or around the brain.

 Red flag symptoms mean there may be something more serious happening.
 If you or someone you are looking after has had a concussion but then develops any of the following red flag symptoms you should seek immediate medical help.